Common Limestone Uses

-Limestone is a sedimentary rock composed primarily of calcium carbonate (CaCo3) that comes in a variety of shapes, colors, and formations.
+Limestone is a sedimentary rock composed primarily of calcium carbonate (CaCo3) that comes in various shapes, colors, and formations.
 Limestone deposits are extremely common throughout the United States, especially in the Midwest.
-This makes it a great resource for a variety of industries and applications.
+This makes it an excellent resource for a variety of industries and applications.

 Here are some key benefits of working with limestone: